sdr-enthusiasts/plane-alert-db/README.md

 # Current Content

 - plane-alert-db.txt - The list of interesting aircaft, with tags and categories.
-  - Bahrain Amiri Flight (Government Airline)
-  - Qatar Amiri Flight.txt - A private VIP airline for the Qatari Royal Family
-  - The Battle of Britain Memorial Flight
-  - Government of Saudi Arabia Aircraft
-  - United Kingdom National Police Aviation Service
-  - RAF 32 Squadron and Helicopters operated by The Queen's Helicopter Flight.
-  - US National Nuclear Security Administration
-  - US Department of Energy
-  - US Department of Justice
-  - NASA
-  - Random interesting aircaft e.g. AN124
 - community-list.txt - Open list to add your suggestions to.
 These will be moved to the main list in time.
 - archive - lists in out of date formats
   - military-contractors.txt - From refueing to operating fake flying cell phone towers, this list has it all.
   - royal-aircraft.txt - RAF 32 Squadron and Helicopters operated by The Queen's Helicopter Flight.
 HRH Queen Elizabeth II.
   - uk-NPAS.txt .
 Includes Helicopters and 4 Vulcanair P.68R aircraft.

 # To do / Ideas